-Survey of the role of the criminal justice professional in combating terrorism in the modern world.
+The study of terrorism in the modern world.
 (3 semester hours credit.)

 ECONOMICS

 ECO 2113 PRINCIPLES OF MACROECONOMICS

 The study of a nation's economy to include the following topics: supply and demand, production possibilities, monetary and fiscal policies, factors of production, GDP/business cycles and economic growth and circular flow of market economies.
 Prerequisite: ACT math sub score of 15 or pass MAT 0124 with a "C" or equivalent Accuplacer or COMPASS score.
 (3 semester hours credit)